OHFLesvos/ohf-community/readme.md

 Installation
 ------------

-Copy `.env.example` to `.env` and adopt database credentials accordingly.
+Copy `.env.example` to `.env` and adapt database credentials and other settings accordingly.

 Install dependencies: